 Feb.
 2023: My dissertation won the 2023 Oden Institute Outstanding Dissertation Award! [thesis][news]

-Nov.
-2022: I gave an invited talk at the 5th Annual Meeting of SIAM TX-LA Section, in MS: Recent advances in learning [website].
+November 2022: I gave an invited talk at the 5th Annual Meeting of the SIAM TX-LA Section, in MS: Recent Advances in Learning [website].
 I presented results in our recent paper [preprint] on understanding and improving the reliability of neural operators as surrogates of parametric PDEs in Bayesian inverse problems.
-I was supported by SIAM Student Travel Award. [slides]
+I was supported by the SIAM Student Travel Award. [slides]

-Nov.
-2022: I will transition to a postdoctoral position at The Oden Institute, supervised by J. Tinsley Oden and Omar Ghattas.
+November 2022: I will transition to a postdoctoral position at The Oden Institute, under the supervision of J. Tinsley Oden and Omar Ghattas.
 I will be a part of the new M2dt (Multifaceted Mathematics of Digital Twins) center, a Multifaceted Mathematics Integrated Capability Center funded by the DOE's ASCR program. [news] [website]

 Oct.
 2022: Our new paper (co-authored with Prashant, Tom, Dr. Oden & Omar) is now announced on arXiv!
 It aims to understand and improve the reliability of neural operators as surrogates of parametric PDEs in infinite-dimensional Bayesian inverse problems. [preprint]

 Jun.
 2022: Our new paper (co-authored by Ricardo, Josh, Fengyi, Youssef, Dr. Oden & Omar) is now announced on arXiv!
-In this paper, we put forth a Bayesian framework for model calibration of diblock copolymer self-assembly model under aleatoric uncertainties.
-The model calibration is solved using a likelihood-free inference method via measure transport in adjunct with summary statistics designs.
-We use expected information gain (can be easily computed) to measure the utility of summary statistics! [preprint]
+In this paper, we present a Bayesian framework for calibrating the diblock copolymer self-assembly model under aleatoric uncertainties.
+The model calibration is solved using a likelihood-free inference method via measure transport in conjunction with summary statistics designs.
+We use expected information gain to measure the utility of summary statistics. [preprint]

 May 2022: I gave a contributed talk at EMI 2022, in MS: Physics-Based Data-Driven Modeling and Uncertainty Quantification in Computational Materials Science and Engineering [website].
-I presented unpublished work on a Bayesian model calibration of diblock copolymer thin film self-assembly using the power spectrum of microscopy image data.
+I presented unpublished work on the Bayesian calibration of a diblock copolymer thin film self-assembly model using the power spectrum of microscopy image data.
 The paper containing the presented results is coming soon! [slides]